MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-status-code.md

 # HTTP status codes in IIS

-This article provides a list of the Hypertext Transfer Protocol (HTTP) status codes in Microsoft Internet Information Services (IIS) on Windows 2016 and later versions.
+This article provides a list of the Hypertext Transfer Protocol (HTTP) status codes in Microsoft Internet Information Services (IIS) on Windows Server 2016 and later versions.

-_Original product version:_ &nbsp; Internet Information Services on Windows 2016 and later versions _Original KB number:_ &nbsp; 943891
+_Original product version:_ &nbsp; Internet Information Services on Windows Server 2016 and later versions _Original KB number:_ &nbsp; 943891

 ## Introduction